-Applying for a Partner Visa in Australia
+Applying for a Subclass 820 Visa in Australia

 So you’re in a relationship with your Australian partner and you’ve decided to make Australia home.
 That’s the easy part.
 Now you need to decide if a Subclass 820 visa is right for you.

 It can seem so confusing.
 You’ve heard so many different terms thrown about.
 Some of your friends have told you, you need to apply for a de facto visa, others have said you need to apply for a spouse visa, a marriage visa, a relationship visa, a subclass 820 visa.